Research raises questions over ADHD drug effects

 ADHD is one of the most commonly diagnosed childhood disorders and can continue through adolescence into adulthood.

-Symptoms include difficulty focusing, impulsive behavior, and extreme hyperactivity.
+Symptoms include difficulty focusing, impulsive behaviour, and extreme hyperactivity.
 It is estimated to affect about 5 percent of children.

-The researchers added, however, that their confidence in the evidence was low since many of the trials were not conducted with sufficient rigor and results reporting was not complete.
+The researchers added, however, that their confidence in the evidence was low since many of the trials were not conducted with sufficient rigour and results reporting was not complete.